 In the United States, the most common and practical tool to stop a lethal threat to yourself or your loved ones is the handgun.
 Yes, a rifle is a better fighting tool, but we don’t want to carry rifles to the grocery store or out to dinner.
 We carry handguns as emergency tools.
 I would venture to guess that most folks reading this have already come to that conclusion.

 Get training.
 Buy a quality handgun.
 Put that gun into a quality holster and go about your business.

 The Lethal part of the Fundamental Four is the easiest sell for armed citizens.
 They get it.
 Nonetheless, not every problem or emergency you encounter can be fixed with firepower.
 We need to have balance.

 When I was coming up in America, men carried pocket knives.
 I remember as a kid seeing my grandfathers using their pocket knives for various tasks.
 My dad had what we used to call a pen knife that had two folding blades.
 My mother approved my first pocket knife (my parents bought it for me) when I was 12 years old.
 It was a small Swiss Army tool with a blade, a flat head screwdriver/bottle opener combo, and a sewing awl.

 When I put the “something sharp” into the Fundamental Four, I wasn’t thinking about some kind of fighting knife or dagger.
 The Sharp tool is meant to be a useful utility tool for standard cutting chores or in an emergency.

 Years ago I read a news story about a small child whose coat got caught in the moving mechanism of an escalator.
 Even after hitting the emergency stop button, the child was being choked to death by the coat.
 His mother clawed at it desperately to free him.
 Fortunately, a bystander with a pocket knife was able to cut the child free.
+Lesson learned.

 Today, thanks to nearly miraculous technological improvements, super-bright, light-weight flashlights are available at very affordable prices.